bravo1goingdark/ucfp/crates/ufp_semantic/doc/ufp_semantic.md

 ## Purpose

 `ufp_semantic` converts canonicalized text into dense vector embeddings using transformer models packaged as ONNX graphs.
-The crate keeps runtime requirements tiny (CPU-only by default), provides stubbed outputs for offline or "fast" tiers, and normalizes every embedding so downstream search and similarity components receive consistent vectors.
+The crate keeps runtime requirements tiny (CPU-only by default), caches tokenizers and ONNX sessions per thread for low-latency reuse, provides stubbed outputs for offline or "fast" tiers (plus automatic fallback when model assets are missing), and normalizes every embedding so downstream search and similarity components receive consistent vectors.

 The pipeline: